amejiarosario/amejiarosario.github.io/source/_posts/2019-06-28-asynchronous-vs-synchronous-handling-concurrency-in-javascript.md

 Your computer's processor waits for a network request to come out.
 It idles for the hard drive to spin out the requested data, and it pauses for external events (I/O).

-Take a look to the following graph to see the average time these system event takes (in nanoseconds)
+Take a look at the following graph to see the average time this system event takes (in nanoseconds)
 <!-- ![Latency Access Time by I/O](/images/latency-access-time.png) -->
 ![Latency Access Time by I/O](/images/Latency-vs-System-Event.png)